TazzerMAN/increase_swap_addon/README.md

-# Increase Swap Add-on for Home Assistant
+# Increase Swap Add-on for Home Assistant Operating System (HAOS)

 This add-on increases the swap space on your system initially created for Rasberry Pi.
 You can configure the size and location of the swap file via the Home Assistant interface.